 My retailer pays me a 'feed-in tariff' for each kWh of solar energy that I export.
-Here in SA at the time of writing, I'm getting 14 cents per kWh of energy exported.
+Depending on where you are in the country, feed-in tariffs can be anywhere from 0 - 15 cents per kilowatt hour.

 Mode #2: Your home is using more power than your solar system is generating